DevSolar/pdclib/Readme.txt

    headers;
 4) the central, platform-specific file _PDCLIB_config.h;
 5) platform-specific implementation files;
-6) platform-specific, optimized "overlay" implementations (optional).

 The standard headers (in ./includes/) only contain what they are defined to contain.
 Where additional logic or macro magic is necessary, that is deferred to the internal files.
 This has been done so that the headers are actually educational as to what they provide (as opposed to how the library does it).

-Note that there *might* be some feature to remove this additional level of indirection for a production release, to ease the workload put on the preprocessor.

 There is a seperate implementation file (in ./function/{header}/) for every function defined by the standard, named {function}.c.
 Not only